 Dr. Scott is a graduate of the Harvard University Graduate School of Education, for both his MA in Policy and Management and his Ed.D. in the Urban Superintendents Program.

-Dr. Angela Peters is Executive Director of The Peters Group Foundation and Professor & Chair of the Chemistry Department at Claflin University.
+Dr. Angela Peters is Executive Director of The Peters Group Foundation and Vice Provost at Claflin University.
 She earned her BS and MS degrees in Chemistry from Hampton University, Hampton, Virginia, her Ph.D. in Biochemistry from the University of South Carolina and certificate from Harvard University Management Development Program.
 Dr. Peters’ most recent awards include the 2010 Stanley C. Israel Diversity Award for the Southeastern Region of the American Chemical Society; the 2005 SC Governors Professor of the Year Award (first African-American female from a four-year institution); 2004 National Millennium Award for Excellence in Teaching, sponsored by the White House Initiative; and 2004 James E. Hunter Award in Teaching Excellence at Claflin University.
 She has published in numerous scholarly journals and magazines and has presented laboratory papers at more than 100 research conferences.

 Dr. Peters has also mentored young girls (elementary through high school) through The Ladies' Club, which she founded with her husband, Stephen Peters.
 Through the Girls Emulating Maturity, Strength, and Scholarship program, she has an academic year and summer program for 60 elementary and middle school girls in South Carolina.
 For the past 8 years, Peters has also directed AstroCHEM (funded by NASA) for more than 120 middle and high school boys and girls.